Skip to main content

 Interstate 95 and Other U.S. Highways Busy with Trucking

-It’s no surprise that truckers prefer less busy routes.
-If you’re in the U.S. freight shipping business and are looking for the busiest highways in North America to avoid, keep reading.
+Truckers usually prefer less congested routes, but some lanes leave little choice.
+If you’re in the U.S. freight shipping business and are planning around the busiest highways in North America, start with the corridors below.

 Interstate 95